graphs4value/refinery/subprojects/docs/versioned_docs/version-0.1.2/learn/tutorials/file-system/index.md

 3. The **graph view** shows a visualization of your problem specification.
 The visualization of generated models will also appear here.
 We'll discuss the notation used in the visualization [later in this tutorial](#partial-models).

+    This view is continuously updated according to the contents of the code editor.
+If the update fails (e.g., due to syntax errors in your model or disconnecting from Refinery), the colors of the visualization are dimmed until the next successful update.

 4. The <TuneIcon className="inline-icon" aria-hidden="true" /> **filter panel** lets you customize what should appear in the visualization.
 Click the button to open the panel.

 5. The <SaveAltIcon className="inline-icon" aria-hidden="true" /> **export panel** lets you save the diagram as an SVG, PDF, or PNG file.
 Click the button to open the panel.